Introduction

 Cash Income on farms by country

-Distribution of Cash Income on UK farms
+Distribution of Cash Income on GB farms

 Total Income from Farming